 In an ever-changing world, marked by emerging challenges and constantly transforming threats, security and defence continue to play an increasingly important role for the European Union.
 The purpose of the EU's Common Security and Defence Policy (CSDP) is to protect our citizens and their territory, to defend our interests as well as to promote our values and principles.
-It is time for the EU to fully deliver on these promises.
+It is time for the EU to fully deliver on these promises and progressively develop a common Union defence policy, which should lead to a future common defence.
 Therefore, the level of ambition must rise collectively in order to tackle current as well as future challenges.